NYU-robot-learning/hello-robot-stock/README.md

 It uses the Mount Phone Clamp, and the print files, print instructions, and instructions for assembly are all on the linked page.
 The files are also provided in the folder [PhoneHolder](PhoneHolder/)

+For the hardware, instead of a printed bolt and nut a M5 35mm bolt and a M5 nut for better durability and performance.

 <!-- [PhoneClamp_body1.stl](PhoneHolder/PhoneClamp_body1.stl)

 [PhoneClamp_body2.stl](PhoneHolder/PhoneClamp_body2.stl)